 The Brazilian is not worried by the new rules and the obligation to use one engine per weekend:

 "Our mechanics and technicians worked with caution.
 There should be no surprises in that sense.
 You probably noticed that Renault is overall performing well and that Williams is very fast on a single lap.
 McLaren remains an unknown car.
-I am convinced that no tricks have been used in order to hide the cars’ performances.
+I am convinced that no tricks have been used in order to hide the car's performance.
 We are ready for first race of the season".

-The rivals are shaken by the lap times set by the two Ferrari drivers.
-Yet they prefer to say the usual things such as:
+The rivals are shaken by the performance of the two F2004 cars.
+They nonetheless prefer to say the usual things such as:

 "The first day does not count much.
 We focused on trying to find the right tyres for the weekend and went through our planned programme".